THE STORY OF FOOD FORWARD

 Food Forward collects surplus fruits and vegetables through three programs: Backyard Harvesting, Farmers Market Recovery, and Wholesale Produce Market Recovery.

-In all three programs, produce is delivered within 24 hours of recovery or less to over 150 hunger relief organizations, some of whom distribute to an additional 300 direct service agencies.
-This nutritious produce will reach people in need through social service agencies of all kinds.
-Gleaning labor is provided by our 7,000 community volunteers at an average of over 160 produce recovery events a month.
+All produce is delivered to over 200 hunger relief organizations, some of whom distribute to an additional 1,600 local direct service agencies.
+This nutritious produce reaches people in need through social service agencies of all kinds, and gleaning work is provided by 7,000+ community volunteers at 195 produce recovery events every month.

-Food Forward’s produce recovery programs provide an innovative, cost-effective, scalable, and replicable solution to the increasing need for food donations and the shortage of nutritious options available to our Southern California neighbors in need.
+Food Forward provides an innovative, cost-effective, scalable, and replicable solution to the increasing need for food donations and the shortage of nutritious options available to our Southern California neighbors in need.